mike911209/K-SISS/README.md

 ```

-### 2. Setup SSIS-Dispatcher
+### 2. Setup SISS-Dispatcher

 #### About
-The SSIS-Dispatcher project is a subproject branched from the SSIS(Scalable Serving Inference System for Language Models with NVIDIA MIG) project.
+The SISS-Dispatcher project is a subproject branched from the SISS(Scalable Inference Serving System for Language Models with NVIDIA MIG) project.
 It is a served as a serving manager component in the system.
-SSIS-Dispatcher is capable of receiving model inference requests and luanching inference pod under [Knative](https://knative.dev/docs/) framework while leveraging GPU sharing features supported my Nvidia [Multi-Instance GPU(MIG)](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/) or [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html), which allows finegrained unitlization of GPU resources, enhancing system efficiency.
+SISS-Dispatcher is capable of receiving model inference requests and luanching inference pod under [Knative](https://knative.dev/docs/) framework while leveraging GPU sharing features supported my Nvidia [Multi-Instance GPU(MIG)](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/) or [Multi-Process Service (MPS)](https://docs.nvidia.com/deploy/mps/index.html), which allows finegrained unitlization of GPU resources, enhancing system efficiency.

 #### Project Structure
 ```